huanchenz/url_workload/README.md

     e.g. $ python reverseHostname.py ../urls/url_1M.dat

-   The script will generate url_1M_reverse.dat in ../urls/
+   The script will generate url_1M_reverse.dat in YCSB_URL/urls/

 5. Run gen_url_wload.sh

     $ bash gen_url_wload.sh

-   Output files are in YCSB_URL/output_url/
+   Output files are in YCSB_URL/output_url/, and they are directly used to test Masstree.